How To Embrace Being the Black Sheep of the Family

 The 3 Black Sheep Dynamics

-Within a family, the black sheep status can be transferred.
+Within a family, the black sheep label can be passed on.

-When we were growing up, for the first couple of years, my brother was the black sheep.
+For example, when we were growing up, my brother was the black sheep.
 He didn’t study.
 He didn’t keep his room meticulously tidy.
 He wasn’t constantly trying to please his elders.

 I did all of these things and was rewarded.
-He was admonished.
+He was often admonished.

 These roles have reversed since then.
 He has taken over the family business and is very successful at what he does.
 I am off traveling the world for most of the year, don’t hold a normal job, and refuse to get married.

-Some people live through a black sheep phase, but in the end become as conservative as their parents.
+Some people have a black sheep phase, but in the end, revert to their parents’ way of life.

 A friend of mine in high school went through this.
-Whatever he could do to irritate his stuck-up parents, he did.
+Whatever he could do to provoke his prim parents, he did.
+He wore outrageous clothes.
+He talked back to teachers.
 He smoked pot.
-He wore outrageous clothes.
-He would talk back to teachers.

-But towards the end of high school, he completely changed his demeanor.
-He went from rebel without a cause to everybody’s darling.
+However, towards the end of high school, he completely changed his demeanor.
+He went from rebel without a cause to model student.

-What was most interesting about this transformation is that he was suddenly looking down on those that had “not grown up” as he had.
-Other black sheep were now the target of his ridicule.
+He also started looking down on those who had “not grown up” like he had.
+Other black sheep were now a target.

-That is a common dynamic in temporary black sheep.
-They want to frame their transformation as a form of personal growth when in truth it’s a surrender.
-In the end, they didn’t choose themselves but their parents’ values.
-Of course, nobody likes to admit that, hence the reinterpretation.
+That is a common coping mechanism in the reformed black sheep.
+They want to frame their transformation as a form of personal growth when in truth, it’s a surrender.

-You see these with outrageous musicians.
-When they were young, their musical ambitions were ridiculed or even stifled by their family.
+You occasionally see this with daring artists.
+When they were young, their outlandish ideas were rejected by their family.

 But they went through with it anyway, beat the odds, and became successful.
-Now the inner family critics are suddenly swelling with pride.
+Now the former family critics are suddenly in line with their children’s vision.
+“My son / my daughter was always an innovator.”

-Here is how you can handle being the black sheep of the family and even profit from it.
+Here is how you can learn to handle being the black sheep of the family and even profit from it.

 1. Stay Away From Triggers

-If you grew up the black sheep, you have a good idea of what people and what events will trigger you.
+If you grew up as the black sheep of the family, you probably have a good idea of who likes to rub it in your face, and on what occasions.

-Sure, that won’t go over well.
-But that’s not your problem.
+Granted, that won’t go over well.
+But why do you care?
 You are the black sheep of the family.
-You can do whatever want.
+You can do whatever you want.

 2. Don’t Let Other People Guilt-Trip You

 Everybody around you might act like you are a nuisance.
-But the truth is that you fulfill an important function within the family unit — you provide an outlet for everybody’s suppressed resentment.
+But the truth is that you fulfill a crucial function for the family unit — you provide an outlet for tension.

-That’s why, ironically, family members will try to guilt-trip you into doing stuff with them.
+That’s why, ironically, other family members will try to guilt-trip you into doing stuff with them.
 They need you around.
-Without you, there would be a void that might lead to involuntary self-reflection.
-That they cannot have.

-It is not your job to reinforce other people’s dysfunctional patterns.
+But you don’t have to play along.
+Excuse yourself.
+It is not your job to support other people’s delusions.

 3. Speak Up

-When we allow others to impose their image of us onto ourselves, it’s like being stung.
+When you allow others to impose the black sheep label onto you, it’s like being stung.
 In a sense, they are doing violence to you.

 To counteract this, you must learn to speak up.